 Te Kākahu Kahukura

 Te Kākahu Kahukura is a large scale collaboration of landowners, residents, organisations and agencies whose vision is to see the Southern Port Hills area become a thriving and resilient indigenous forest supporting native flora and fauna by 2050; a taonga for Ōtautahi.
 Natural regeneration, restoration planting, targeted enrichment planting of podocarps, and collaborative animal and plant pest control are all important parts of the programme.
+Make sure you check out their website HERE for more information.

 7 April 2022 – Click HERE to read the Press article about the project.